 'Alice in Wonderland Syndrome' (AiWS) (a.k.a.
 Todd's syndrome or dysmetropsia) is a neuro-psychological disorder in which patients experience visual* distortions - so that surrounding objects can appear larger or smaller (or nearer of further away) than they actually are.

-It's known to be associated with infections of the Epstein-Barr virus - and also brain tumours and .
-But the neuropsychological mechanisms are unknown.
+It's known to be associated with infections of the Epstein-Barr virus (the cause of Glandular Fever), and also with brain tumours and .
+But the neuro-psychological mechanisms are unknown.

-It was originally assumed to be a very rare condition, although recent surveys have found that around 9% of people have experienced it at some stage. source
+For many years it was assumed to be a very rare condition, but recent surveys have suggested that as much as 9% of the population may have experienced it at some stage.